TriPlaneNet: An Encoder for EG3D Inversion: Experiments

-\textbf{Ablation study.} In Fig.~\ref{fig:ablation} and Table~\ref{ablation-table}, we ablate over the possible differences in our model design, such as loss functions and changes introduced to the pSp~\cite{richardson2021encoding} model.
-As some of those were introduced to mitigate checkerboard-style artifacts, we demonstrate visually how the LPIPS loss weight and incorporated pre-trained dual discriminator for EG3D affect the visual quality of the renderings.
-All models in this ablation are trained for 500K steps.
-We observed that setting LPIPS loss weight $\lambda_5$ to 1 introduces artifacts.
-As can be seen in Table \ref{ablation-table}, synthesized examples from EG3D for training improve both pSp and TriPlaneNet.
-As demonstrated qualitatively and quantitatively, the best result is achieved by setting LPIPS loss weight to 0.1, including EG3D generated samples in the training set, using sub-pixel convolutional layers and disabling the discriminator.
+\textbf{Ablation study.} In Fig.~\ref{fig:ablation} and Table~\ref{ablation-table}, we ablate over the possible differences in our model design, such as loss functions weights and the presence of the second branch.
+As some of those were introduced to handle occluded regions in the input view, we demonstrate visually how the incorporated symmetric prior affects the novel view and 3D geometry quality.
+All models in this ablation except the first branch encoder are trained for 600K steps.
+We observed that including symmetric prior significantly improves novel-view quality and geometric consistency.
+Despite the model trained on FFHQ achieving a higher ID score, in Fig.~\ref{fig:ablation-dataset}, we show that adding synthetic EG3D samples in training allows us to correctly canonicalize face for a slightly shifted input, while our model trained with only real images is very sensitive to minor image misalignment.

-\textbf{Evaluation for a multi-view sequence.} In Fig.~\ref{multiview}, we evaluate the multi-view consistency of the reconstruction on a short smartphone-captured multi-view video of a person asked to stand still.
-The video consists of 106 frames and includes left-to-right sweeps approx. from $-90^\circ$ to $90^\circ$ yaw angle.
-We evaluate the novel view rendering capability for a single video frame by comparing it to the nearest neighbor video frame and the consistency of the marching cubes reconstructions from EG3D.
-Similarly, we measure the per-point distance to the 3D model estimated by SfM software~\cite{agisoft} for the whole sequence.
-Despite that the shoulders and invisible head parts are hard to reconstruct for the method, we notice that the facial part and frontal hair are highly view-consistent and close to the ground truth.

-\textbf{Novel view synthesis for a talking head video.} We demonstrate an application of our method to render in-the-wild videos from a novel view.
-In Fig.~\ref{video:novel view}, frames of a video with a person talking and their rendering from a fixed novel view in the EG3D space are presented.
-The background in the video was removed by a matting network~\cite{ke2022modnet}.

-The encoder is capable of representing tiny details of in-the-wild portrait imagery in 3D and supports complex facial expressions.
+\textbf{Geometry evaluation for a multi-view sequence.} In Fig.~\ref{fig:ablation-geometry}, we present a qualitative evaluation of the geometry obtained using our method against PTI~\cite{roich2022pivotal}, SPI~\cite{yin20223d}, and ground truth geometry obtained using a third-party SfM software~\cite{agisoft}.
+We notice that the estimated geometry is highly view-consistent and is closer to the ground truth.

+We present more evaluations and visual results in the Appendix, such as novel view synthesis for a talking head video and face manipulation capabilities.